 An excellent guide to learning the sky and how to find things would be the book, “Turn Left at Orion: Hundreds of Night Sky Objects to See in a Home Telescope – and How to Find Them.”

-Turn Left at Orion, TLAO, is one of the most popular astronomy books ever published.
+Turn Left at Orion (TLAO) is one of the most popular astronomy books ever published.
 The key reason I recommend Turn Left at Orion is that it provides excellent diagrams of what things will look like in your telescope.
-So many books include beautiful Hubble Space Telescope photos, but that is not what you are going to see in your telescope.
+So many books include beautiful Hubble Space Telescope photos, but that is not what you are going to see with your telescope.
 TLAO shows you what to look for and how to find it.